jhoogstraat/fast_barcode_scanner/fast_barcode_scanner_platform_interface/README.md

 # fast_barcode_scanner_platform_interface

-A fast barcode scanner using ML Kit (and CameraX) on Android and AVFoundation on iOS.
+A fast barcode scanner using MLKit (and CameraX) on Android and AVFoundation on iOS.

-Android implementation is still missing.

-Documentation coming soon.
+This package contains the contract for the fast_barcode_scanner plugin.